half-ogre/qed/README.md

 ## Testing Post-Receive Hooks

-If you are adding a new feature or fixing a _qed_ bug, you might need to fake a post-receive hook to start a build locally.
+If you are adding a new feature or fixing a QED bug, you might need to fake a post-receive hook to start a build locally.
 Here's a PowerShell snippet to fake a push event:

 ```
 $pushPayload = 'payload='+[System.Uri]::EscapeDataString('{